Siftah/get_iplayer/documentation.md

     get_iplayer "tv:http://news.bbc.co.uk/1/hi/uk_politics/8104086.stm"
     get_iplayer --type=tv "http://news.bbc.co.uk/1/hi/uk_politics/8104086.stm"

-Record all programmes with ‘comedy’ in the title, episode or long description:
+Record all programmes with 'comedy' in the title, episode or long description:

     get_iplayer --long --get comedy

-Record all programmes with categories containing ‘music’:
+Record all programmes with categories containing 'music':

     get_iplayer --get --category=music

-Record a TV programme trying flashhigh, flashstd and flashlow modes in order until one succeeds (`--rtmpdump` is not required if your options tell `get_iplayer` where rtmpdump is located).
+Record a TV programme trying flashhigh, flashstd and flashlow modes in order until one succeeds (`--rtmpdump` is not required if your options tell get_iplayer where rtmpdump is located).

     get_iplayer --type=tv --get 123 --modes=flashhigh,flashstd,flashlow --rtmpdump="/path/to/rtmpdump"

 **Note:** Possible modes are (in increasing order of quality): flashlow, flashnormal, flashstd, flashhigh, flashvhigh, flashhd.
 See [this page] (http://beebhack.wikia.com/wiki/IPlayer_TV#Comparison_Table) for more details.
 Use the `--info` option to see what modes are available for a programme.

-Record a radio programme trying flashaudio then flashaac modes in order until one succeeds (`--rtmpdump` is not required if your options tell `get_iplayer` where rtmpdump is located).
+Record a radio programme trying flashaudio then flashaac modes in order until one succeeds (`--rtmpdump` is not required if your options tell get_iplayer where rtmpdump is located).

     get_iplayer --type=radio --get 12345 --modes=flashaudio,flashaac --rtmpdump="/path/to/rtmpdump"